 I love Toronto and everything it has to offer.
-Moving from Pakistan about three years ago was challenging but living downtown has allowed me to never feel alone or bored.
+Moving from Pakistan about a couple of years ago was challenging but living downtown has allowed me to never feel alone or bored.
 Every day and every area feels like a new adventure.
 One of my favourite communities in this city is the quaint and colourful area known as Leslieville.
 It feels like a charming little town (very Stars Hollow-esque) where everyone knows everyone.
 I’ll be sharing my favourite independent stores, brunch spots, café stops, best photo locations and one unique aspect of that area.
 Here we go!

 Shopping Local At Independent Stores